velosomarcus/file-server-api/README.md

-You can copy files between any machines as long as they can communicate with each other over TCP/IP, and the port you choose is not blocked by a firewall.
+You can copy files between any machines as long as they can communicate with each other over TCP/IP, and the port you choose on the host that will be running your "server" is not blocked by a firewall.

 ## Install